sighupio/fury-kubernetes-monitoring/katalog/gke-sm/README.md

 This package provides monitoring for Kubernetes component `kubelet` and `api-server` on GKE.

-### Image repository and tag

-There is no image used since this packages provides only ServiceMonitor resource for Prometheus.

 ## Requirements

 - Kubernetes >= `1.10.0`
 - Kustomize = `v1.0.10`
 - [prometheus-operator](../prometheus-operator)

 ## Configuration